shuai-xu/flink/docs/dev/connectors/kinesis.md

 For shard discovery, each parallel consumer subtask will have a single thread that constantly queries Kinesis for shard information even if the subtask initially did not have shards to read from when the consumer was started.
-In other words, if the consumer is run with a parallelism of 10, there will be a total of 10 threads constantly querying Kinesis regardless of the total amount of shards in the subscribed streams.
+In other words, if the consumer is run with parallelism of 10, there will be a total of 10 threads constantly querying Kinesis regardless of the total amount of shards in the subscribed streams.

 For data consumption, a single thread will be created to consume each discovered shard.
-Threads will terminate when the shard it is responsible of consuming is closed as a result of stream resharding.
+Threads will terminate when the shard is responsible for consuming is closed as a result of stream resharding.
 In other words, there will always be one thread per open shard.

 ### Internally Used Kinesis APIs